-Manor Gardens has been working to relieve food poverty in Islington for several years and chairs the Islington Food Poverty Alliance (IFPA).
-This is a network of organisations working to ensure that Islington residents can eat enough healthy food each day.
+Manor Gardens has been working to relieve food poverty in Islington for several years and chairs the Islington Food Partnership (IFP).
+This is a network of individuals and organisations working to develop an ambitious and sustainable food network for Islington.

-As a result of our emergency food distribution during the first lockdown we are now working again with the IFPA to support residents across Islington to set up food co-ops with their neighbours.
+As a result of our emergency food distribution during the first lockdown in 2020 we worked with IFP and our partners to develop and set up food co-ops across Islington.

 A food co-operative is a group that comes together to give people access to food (and other household items) at affordable prices.
-A food co-op describes different types of approaches but in Islington we are encouraging local residents to join or start up their own food buying groups.
+A food co-op describes different types of approaches, and can be run by community groups, or residents themselves.
+In Islington we are encouraging local residents to join or start up their own food buying groups.

 The way a food buying group works is simple – the group decides on what items the group wants to buy and how much each member should contribute.
 By pooling the money, co-ops can purchase large amounts of food at wholesale prices.
 As a co-op you can also register with local shops, supermarkets, restaurants and food suppliers to get deliveries of surplus food – food that is perfectly edible but is excess, on its sell-by date or out of season.